Program Overview

 Results: Enhanced Skills & Leadership

-- Lead and collaborate across sectors, professions, and disciplines.
+- Exercise leadership and facilitate collaboration across diverse sectors, professions, and academic disciplines.

-- Engage with communities and influence systems and institutions.
+- Engage substantively with community stakeholders to influence institutional systems and organizational structures.

-- Apply research and data to strengthen programs and policies.
+- Utilize rigorous research methodologies and data analysis to enhance the efficacy of programs and public policies.

 Leadership Programs at the Robert Wood Johnson Foundation

-Interdisciplinary Research Leaders is just one of the Robert Wood Johnson Foundation’s leadership programs for people who are interested in applying their expertise—no matter what they do—to help make our country healthier and more equitable.
-Some other programs are:
+Interdisciplinary Research Leaders was just one of the Robert Wood Johnson Foundation’s leadership programs for people who are interested in applying their expertise—no matter what they do—to help make our country healthier and more equitable.
+Some other programs were:

 - Clinical Scholars, for health professionals in clinical, academic, or community settings